 - 1. Submit a health information form from a health care provider including proof of appropriate immunizations.
 (Requirements subject to change.) - 2.
 Provide TB screening test.
-An annual TB screening test is required until completion of the nursing program. - Submit documentation of current CPR certification American Heart Association Basic Life Support for Healthcare Providers.
-Each student is responsible for biennial recertification until completion of the nursing program. - 4.
-Provide proof of health insurance or annual purchase of such insurance through the college. - 5.
-Provide annual completion of ACEMAPP learning assessments (to begin midway in Semester1) and documentation of clinical site specific requirements. - 6.
-Indicate consent or withholding of consent for use of student papers. - 7.
+An annual TB screening test is required until completion of the nursing program. - 3.
+Submit documentation of current CPR certification -

+American Heart Association Basic Life Support for healthcare providers.
+Each student is responsible for biennial recertification until completion of the nursing program.

+- 4. Provide proof of health insurance or annual purchase of such insurance through the college. - 5.
+Students are required to purchase professional liability insurance coverage through Linfield College.
+An annual, renewable fee is due each year at the time of registration.
+This insurance only covers individuals in their clinical practice as students in nursing courses. - 6.
+Provide annual completion of ACEMAPP learning assessments and documentation of clinical site specific requirements. - 7.
+Indicate consent or withholding of consent for use of student papers. - 8.
 Complete criminal background checks and drug screen through approved vendor prior to the program start date.
-(Refer to LGSSON Student Manual.) - 8.
+(Refer to LGSSON Student Manual.) - 9.
 Submit signed Essential Functions document.